1954 Geneva Conference: Indochina

 On 10 May, Phạm Văn Đồng, the leader of the Democratic Republic of Vietnam (DRV) delegation set out their position, proposing a ceasefire; separation of the opposing forces; a ban on the introduction of new forces into Indochina; the exchange of prisoners; independence and sovereignty for Vietnam, Cambodia, and Laos; elections for unified governments in each country, the withdrawal of all foreign forces; and the inclusion of the Pathet Lao and Khmer Issarak representatives at the Conference.
-Pham Van Dong first proposed a temporary partition of Vietnam on 25 May.
+Pham Van Dong first proposed a partition of Vietnam on 25 May.
 Following their victory at Dien Bien Phu and given the worsening French security position around the Red River Delta, a ceasefire and partition would not appear to have been in the interests of the DRV.
 It appears that the DRV leadership thought the balance of forces was uncomfortably close and was worried about morale problems in the troops and supporters, after eight years of war.
 Robert F. Turner has argued that the Viet Minh might have prolonged the negotiations and continued fighting to achieve a more favorable position militarily, if not for Chinese and Soviet pressure on them to end the fighting.
 In addition, there was a widespread perception that the Diem government would collapse, leaving the Viet Minh free to take control of the area.

 On 12 May, the State of Vietnam rejected any partition of the country, and the U.S. expressed a similar position the next day.
 The French sought to implement a physical separation of the opposing forces into enclaves throughout the country, known as the "leopard-skin" approach.
 The DRV/Viet Minh would be given the Cà Mau Peninsula, three enclaves near Saigon, large areas of Annam and Tonkin; the French Union forces would retain most urban areas and the Red River Delta, including Hanoi and Haiphong, allowing it to resume combat operation in the north, if necessary.